philipprhrd/OpenShotGolf/README.md

 You can find their github page here: https://github.com/jamespilgrim/PiTrac
 ### Current State
 Launch Monitor Support:
-- At this point, the golf sim only supports connections to a PiTrac launch monitor.
+- At this point, the golf sim only **OFFICIALLY** supports connections to a PiTrac launch monitor.
+However it should technically support any GSPro interface with the port set to the correct value.

 Sim Features:
 - The golf sim features a range mode with data readouts, club selection, and range session recording.
 There are a few more range features being planned at the momemnt but feel free to open an issue with any suggestions or areas of improvement.